Spirit AeroSystems Announces C - GuruFocus.com

 PR Newswire

-WICHITA, Kan., June 23, 2023 /PRNewswire/ -- Spirit AeroSystems, Inc. announced today that it will meet with the International Association of Machinists and Aerospace Workers on Saturday, June 24, to continue negotiations for a new collective bargaining agreement.
+WICHITA, Kan., June 26, 2023 /PRNewswire/ -- Spirit AeroSystems, Inc. announced that it will continue talks with the International Association of Machinists and Aerospace Workers on Monday, June 26, following constructive and positive meetings through the weekend.

-In a vote on Wednesday, June 21, Spirit workers in Wichita, represented by the IAM Local Lodge 839, rejected a contract proposal that had been agreed by both sides' bargaining committees, which included significant wage increases, a $7,500 ratification bonus, and enhancements to paid time off and job security.
-The IAM local members also voted to authorize a strike.
+"We have been working hard and making good progress," said Tom Gentile, President and CEO of Spirit AeroSystems.
+"We will continue discussions this week and remain committed to a timely resolution on a fair and competitive contract that addresses the priorities of our employees and other stakeholders."

-"We are disappointed by the outcome of the IAM vote on Wednesday.
-Since then, however, we have continued to engage with IAM representatives and have agreed to meet on Saturday morning with the IAM bargaining committee and other IAM representatives with the assistance of a mediator from the Federal Mediation and Conciliation Service," said Tom Gentile, President & CEO of Spirit AeroSystems.
-"As has been our focus throughout these negotiations, we want to provide our IAM-represented employees a fair-and-competitive contract.
-We are committed to reaching an agreement with Local 839 as quickly as possible for our employees."
+Gentile also expressed appreciation for the ongoing assistance from the Federal Mediation and Conciliation Service (FMCS).

 About Spirit AeroSystems Inc.